-Highline College’s Online Human Resource Certificate program provides a sound conceptual foundation and practical approaches and methods for new and experienced human resources professionals.
+Highline College’s Online Human Resources Certificate program provides a sound conceptual foundation and practical approaches and methods for new and experienced human resources professionals.
 Get the training you need to enter and advance your career in human resources and office administration.

 The program’s course curricula are based on the bodies of knowledge of the Human Resources Certification Institute (HRCI) and the Society of Human Resource Management (SHRM) and are enhanced by the knowledge and professional experiences of our faculty of human resource practitioners.
-Although not a test preparation program, students who achieve the Human Resource Certificate should be well prepared to take the HRCI aPHR and PHR examinations.
+Although not a test preparation program, students who achieve the Online Human Resource Certificate should be well prepared to take the HRCI aPHR and PHR examinations.
 Highline College is an HRCI approved provider and designated courses are eligible for HRCI recertification credits.

-The Human Resources Certificate program can be taken for college credit (total of 49 credits)* or taken for non-credit at a reduce tuition cost.
-Credit students will have the Human Resources Certificate placed on their transcript.
+The Online Human Resources Certificate program can be taken for college credit (total of 49 credits)* or taken for non-credit at a reduce tuition cost.
+Credit students will have the Online Human Resources Certificate placed on their transcript.
 Non-credit students will receive a Certificate of Completion upon successfully completing the program.